Refutation of the

 It turns out that, contrary to the claims of theism, the being

-identified as God, cannot exist, could not possibly
+identified as God, cannot exist and could not possibly

 possess all the attributes and natures outlined in the introduction.